christopher5106/christopher5106.github.io/_posts/2015-08-25-tinkerpop-for-graph-databases-the-end-of-active-records-and-relational-databases.markdown

 #TinkerPop standardization effort

-The best solution to such a problem is certainly the use of **technology** which will contain all the work in front of the databases, instead of writing your own code or use code frameworks.
+The best solution to such a problem is certainly the use of a **technology** which will contain all the work in front of the databases, instead of writing your own code or use code frameworks.

 There is a new initiative from Apache called [TinkerPop](http://tinkerpop.incubator.apache.org/docs/3.0.0-incubating/), which solves many of the requirements and defines a *standard* such as the SQL standard.